Disney Infinity

-Disney Infinity is an action-adventure sandbox toys-to-life video game series developed by Avalanche Software.
+Disney Infinity is an American action-adventure sandbox toys-to-life video game series developed by Avalanche Software.
 The setting of the series was a giant customizable universe of imagination, known as the Toy Box, populated with toy versions of iconic Disney, Pixar, Marvel and Star Wars characters.

 As Avalanche Software was closed down on May 11, 2016, Disney announced that the franchise would be retired, despite some sources stating that there were some major plans in place to keep the series alive, and the presence of numerous new characters and playsets previously planned.
 (Avalanche Software has since reopened under Warner Bros.
 Interactive Entertainment.)
 However, "Gold Editions" of the three games in the series were released for Microsoft Windows (via Steam) on December 9, 2016, which contain all the existing released figures and playset contents.